engraxis/flash-me/README.md

-# businesscard
-# ali changes kar rha hun ye dekho blue line aa gai ha is blue line ka matlab ka ye line abhi tak push nh hui
 A new Flutter application.
+Users can exchange their social profies with the scan of QR code.

 ## Getting Started